taroface/sami-ruby/README.md

 The full SAMI API specification with examples can be found at http://developer.samsungsami.io/sami/api-spec.html

-We blog about advanced sample applications at http://blog.samsungsami.io/

 To create and manage your services and devices on SAMI visit developer portal at http://devportal.samsungsami.io

+To see advanced ways to use SAMI in practice, visit [Samples.](https://developer.samsungsami.io/sami/samples/)

 License and Copyright
 ---------------------

 Licensed under the Apache License.
-See LICENSE.
+See [LICENCE.](https://github.com/samsungsamiio/sami-ruby/blob/master/LICENSE)

 Copyright (c) 2015 Samsung Electronics Co., Ltd.